Kotlin/kotlinx.serialization/docs-website/topics/serialization-custom-formats.md

 ### Create a basic decoder

 To build a custom `Decoder` in Kotlin serialization, you can extend the `AbstractDecoder` class.
-This allows you to control how each value is deserialized during the decoding process.
+This allows you to override the default implementations instead of implementing the `Decoder` and `CompositeDecoder` interfaces from scratch.

 To create a basic decoder: